greydoubt/nonparametic_statistics/README.md

 # nonparametic_statistics

-# Machine Learning Algorithms Examples
+# Nonparametric Statistics Algorithms Examples

 This repository provides code examples of various machine learning algorithms implemented in Python and R. The examples cover a range of tasks such as classification, regression, hypothesis testing, and more.
 Whether you are an R or Python programmer, this collection offers practical implementations for both languages.

+Nonparametric statistics is a branch of statistics that does not make strong assumptions about the underlying probability distribution or parameters of the population from which the data is sampled.
+It is often used when the data does not meet the assumptions of parametric statistics or when the research question does not require specific distributional assumptions.
+Here are some examples of nonparametric statistical tests and techniques:

 ## Algorithms

-The repository includes examples for the following machine learning algorithms:
+The repository includes examples for the following algorithms:

 1. Mann-Whitney U test:
    - Python: `mann_whitney_u_test.py`